Get Bricks

 User profile fields

-{wp_user_id} – Returns logged in user ID
+{wp_user_id} – Returns current user context ID

-{wp_user_login} – Returns logged in user username
+{wp_user_login} – Returns current user context username

-{wp_user_url} – Returns logged in user website
+{wp_user_url} – Returns current user context website

-{wp_user_nicename} – Returns logged in user nicename
+{wp_user_nicename} – Returns current user context nicename

-{wp_user_meta:my_user_meta_key} – Returns logged in user “my_user_meta_key” meta value
+{wp_user_meta:my_user_meta_key} – Returns current user context “my_user_meta_key” meta value

 Native WordPress custom fields